loleiniw/loleiniw.github.io/README.md

-# Loleini Williams, Solicitor (Law Society of England and Wales)

 ## Loleini qualified as a solicitor in September 2021.

 She is a graduate of Queen Mary University of London, University of Calgary, and the University of Law (Bloomsbury).